OpenVPN/tap-windows6/README.rst

 TAP-Windows driver (NDIS 6)
 ===========================

-This is an NDIS 6.20 implementation of the TAP-Windows driver, used by OpenVPN and other apps.
-NDIS 6.20 drivers can run on Windows 7 or higher.
+This is an NDIS 6.20/6.30 implementation of the TAP-Windows driver, used by OpenVPN and other apps.
+NDIS 6.20 drivers can run on Windows 7 or higher except on ARM64 desktop systems where, since the platform relies on next-gen power management in its drivers, NDIS 6.30 is required.

 Build
 -----